AiglonDore/cesar/README.md

 ## Caesar coding

-This code uses a shift of 3 to encode and decode a message.
+This code uses a shift of a number to encode and decode a message.

 ## Vigenere coding